Table of Contents Show

-Whether you’re looking to buy a new home or remodel an existing one, chances are you will need a loan.
-In earlier times, home buyers had only three mortgage loan types to consider.
+Whether you’re looking to buy a new home or remodel an existing one, you will need a loan.
+Homebuyers had only three mortgage loan types to consider in earlier times.
 The fixed-rate conventional mortgage, an FHA loan, or a VA loan.
-Nowadays, there’s far more to choose from, and if you don’t understand the subtle differences between them, it can be hard knowing which one to pick.
+Nowadays, there’s far more to choose from, and if you don’t understand the subtle differences between them, it can be hard to know which to pick.
 So we discuss the difference between Fixed vs. Adjustable Rate loans, Jumbo vs. Conforming Loans, and others.

 The fact is, there is no one size fits all loan type.
 However, your financial situation and home-ownership needs will help point you in the right direction.
-To make things easier, here are the most common loan types and what they cover.
+Here are the most common loan types and what they cover to make things easier.

 Deciding Between Fixed-Rate vs. Adjustable Rate LoansDeciding Between Fixed-Rate vs. Adjustable Rate Loans

-When deciding on with mortgage loan type is one of the first choices you’ll have to make whether you want a fixed-rate or adjustable-rate mortgage loan.
-Every loan fits into one of these two categories, or sometimes a “hybrid” combination of the two.
+When deciding on the mortgage loan type, you’ll have to make one of the first choices whether you want a fixed-rate or adjustable-rate mortgage loan.
+Every loan fits into these two categories or a “hybrid” combination.
 These are the main differences between them, and as you’ll see, both choices have pros and cons that must be considered carefully.

 Will you choose a fixed-rate mortgage or an ARM?
 And what do these terms mean anyway?
 Read on to understand your loan options better.

-- Fixed-Rate – The interest rate, in this case, is locked for the entire duration of the repayment term.
+- Fixed Rate – The interest rate, in this case, is locked for the entire duration of the repayment term.
 So, month after month, year after year, your monthly payment will stay the same.
-However, for this stability, you will pay a higher interest rate than the initial ARM rate.
+However, you will pay a higher interest rate than the initial ARM rate for this stability.

 - Adjustable-Rate – An adjustable-rate mortgage loan (ARM) has an interest rate, which will change over time.
 In most cases, the change will come once every year after an initial period of remaining fixed.
 For example, the 5/1 ARM loan starts with a fixed interest rate for the first five years.
 After that, it will adjust each year.
 The main benefit of an ARM loan is that the initial interest rate and monthly payments are lower than a fixed-rate loan.
 But it comes with the uncertainty of changing interest rates in the future.